 - 12.1.1.
 Each contestant will receive a complementary pass that will entitle her to a seat and a gate pass, unless membership card is used for the same purpose. - 12.1.2.
-Contestants in the arena must not interfere with the work of the press and professional photographers, or with the vision of the spectators.
+Contestants in the arena must not interfere with the work of the press and professional photographers, or with the vision of the spectators. - 12.1.3.

-- 12.1.3.
 When a victory lap in a performance is required, contestant must ride.
 If she is unable to ride her horse, she must notify rodeo management so a horse can be made available. - 12.1.4.
 Two contestants may ride the same horse.
 Each rider must ride in the position that was drawn. - 12.1.4.1.
-Deleted
+Reserved front of the shirt.
+Jeans without holes, western boots and western hat (helmets are acceptable for all WPRA competitions) must be worn for all rodeo performances and slack.